|

 These are some of the items (or similar) that I use.
 The affiliate links are below for your convenience, but you can also find these items at your local hardware stores.

-As far as the actual chalk paint is concerned, I have had a pretty big supply of it for a while.
-The ones I have are Rust-Oleum Chalk Paint.
+As far as the actual chalk paint is concerned, I have used several different brands.
+The most common one I have used is Rust-Oleum Chalk Paint.
 They even make chalk paint in spray paint form!

 Since then, I got to see Jill’s paint color chart at Bungalow 47 in person.
 She has some beautiful colors that you can’t get at your average store!